irate-devil/irate_transform_gizmo/README.md

 * Gizmo always renders on top of the main render pass
 * Gizmo is always the same size at it moves closer/further from the camera

+# Differences from bevy_transform_gizmo

+* Rotating with multiple items selected rotates the objects around the midpoint rather than their individual origins.
+* Basic 2D support.
+Currently uses the same gizmo as 3D but a 2D specific gizmo is coming.

 # Usage

 This plugin is built on and relies on [`bevy_mod_picking`](https://github.com/aevyrie/bevy_mod_picking) for mouse interaction with the scene.